midnightntwrk/midnight-architecture/proposals/0002-error-handling-in-TS.md

     developer not being reminded about need to handle certain errors

-To some extent, following ideas from React hooks and algebraic effects, it should be possible to mitigate those issues by a couple of helpers:
+To some extent, following ideas from React hooks and algebraic effects, it should be possible to mitigate those issues by approaches like listed below:
+  - lazy wrapper for promises/functions, which forces error to be handled before execution
+  - "execution contexts", where a couple of helpers is defined:
     - one to list all of error types of certain function/API
     - one to help to handle all error types (within `catch` block, error callback in Promise, etc.) based on the list of all errors
     - one to define "execution context" for certain function/API and at least helps to verify that errors from the list do not leave such zone at all (they might be converted into error more suitable to a layer above) or have proper marker, which shows that they are explicitly allowed to be handled somewhere else
     - one to check whether certain function/API is run within such "execution context"

-While there may be serious limitations to such measures, which limit how much can be done, it also may be a good enough effort in terms of making sure reported errors are not a surprise when app is already long deployed and also that errors from lower layers do not leak to upper layers unnoticed.
+While there may be serious limitations to such measures, it also may be a good enough effort in terms of making sure reported errors are not a surprise when app is already long deployed and also that errors from lower layers do not leak to upper layers unnoticed.